lightning-viz/lightning/README.md

 dependencies

 * [node.js](http://nodejs.org/)
+* gulp build system
+    * to install run `npm install --global gulp` once node.js is installed (may need sudo)
 * postgres
+    * Create a database named `lightning-viz` by running `CREATE DATABASE "lightning-viz";`

-install by running `npm install`.
+Install libraries by running `npm install`.

 Compile client side libraries by running `gulp`.
-This can just keep running forever.
+This can will continue to watch for changes of client side files.

 Run server with `npm start`.
+Open your browser to [http://localhost:3000](http://localhost:3000)

 ## viz types